Turkish, US units begin patrols near northern Syria's Manbij

 Turkey considers the YPG an extension of the Kurdistan Workers Party (PKK), which has waged an insurgency since the 1980s.
 More than 40,000 have died in clashes.

-(Reporting by Tuvan Gumrukcu, Daren Butler and Lisa Barrington in Beirut; Writing by Ali Kucukgocmen; Editing by Dominic Evans)
+(Reporting by Tuvan Gumrukcu, Daren Butler, Lisa Barrington in Beirut, Idrees Ali in Washington; Writing by Ali Kucukgocmen; Editing by Dominic Evans and Alison Williams)